 The program is housed in the College of Computer, Mathematical, and Natural Sciences (CMNS) and serves the Department of Biology (BIOL), Department of Cell Biology & Molecular Genetics (CBMG), and the Department of Entomology (ENTM).
-Only ENTM has its own departmental graduate program.
-Faculty are members of the departments; once a student joins a research lab, then they are technically members of their advisor's department while simultaneously being part of the BISI Graduate Program.
+Of these only ENTM has its own departmental graduate program.
+Faculty are members of the departments; once a BISI student joins a research lab, then they are technically members of their advisor's department while simultaneously being part of the BISI Graduate Program.

-The program's administrative structure includes a Director of Graduate Studies (DGS), an Associate Director of Graduate Studies (ADGS), and four concentration area (CA) directors.
-This core makes up the central Executive Committee (the ADGS is an ex officio, non-voting member of the group).
-The DGS reports to the chairs BIOL, CBMG, and ENTM and is responsible for the overarching goals of the program.
-The ADGS, with the assistance of a program coordinator, handles all of the administrative work and data management associated with the program.
+The program's administrative structure includes a Director of Graduate Studies (DGS), a Program Manager (PM), and four concentration area (CA) directors.
+This core makes up the central Executive Committee (the PM is an ex officio, non-voting member of the group).
+The DGS reports to the chairs of BIOL, CBMG, and ENTM and is responsible for the overarching goals of the program.
+The PM, with the assistance of a program coordinator, handles all of the administrative work and data management associated with the program.
 The CA Directors work with their faculty to develop the content and policies for each concentration area.

-Faculty associated with the BISI Graduate Program are from multiple departments across campus, are researchers at the Smithsonian Institution, and at federal laboratories in the Washington D.C. metro area.
+Faculty associated with the BISI Graduate Program are from multiple departments across campus, research institutions, and at federal laboratories in the Washington D.C. metro area.
 BISI has faculty from Plant Sciences (PSLA), Animal Sciences (ANSC), Chemistry and Biochemistry (CHEM, BCHM), and Veterinary Medicine on campus; faculty at the National Museum of Natural History (NMNH) and the National Zoo (NZ) at the Smithsonian and faculty at various institutes within the National Institutes of Health (NIH).
-BISI also has faculty associated with the USDA and with NIST.
+BISI faculty are also associated with the USDA and with NIST.
 Students in the BISI graduate program are welcome to work with any faculty member listed on the BISI website and, in some cases, with faculty that wish to be part of BISI.